tkah/home-assistant-rasp-pi/README.md

 ## Home Assistant, Touchscreen, Case, Pi Installation

 [Hass.io](https://home-assistant.io/hassio/) - Easiest way to install HA.
-However, no current support for touchscreen kiosk mode using server making an alternative necessary for now.
+However, no current support for touchscreen kiosk mode using server.

 Another alternative is the [all-in-one installer](https://home-assistant.io/docs/installation/raspberry-pi-all-in-one/).
 The issue I had with this was that the installer was behind the newest version of Raspbian when I tried it.